Ryagg/ms1-coffee-maestro/README.md

 Many thanks to the following persons:

 - My mentor Maranatha Ilesanmi for his helpful insights and feedback.
-- My brother Thomas Lange and my colleagues Matthias Rieger, Cordula Mzyk-Zourelidis, Ekaterina Vakhonina and Alla Krause for their willingness to test the site and their feedback.
+- My brother Thomas Lange, my niece V.L. and my colleagues M.R, Cordula Mzyk-Zourelidis, Ekaterina Vakhonina and Alla Krause for their willingness to test the site and their feedback.